Venezuela braces for more anti-government protests

 - Opposition again calls for protests nationwide

-(CNN)Opposition leaders again are calling for massive protests in Venezuela's capital on Thursday, a day after three people were shot dead in demonstrations that have rocked the South American country following weeks of unrest.
+(CNN)Opposition leaders again are calling for protests in Venezuela's capital on Thursday, a day after three people were shot dead in demonstrations that have rocked the South American country following weeks of unrest.

 The opposition, which accuses President Nicolas Maduro of creating a dictatorship, asked people to hit Caracas streets Thursday morning -- where thousands gathered the day before in what activists dubbed "the mother of all marches."